 - Significant fines and fees

 - Driver's license suspension

 - Substance abuse treatment

 In addition to fines assessed by the court, you are responsible for all costs associated with your penalties, such as substance abuse education fees and ignition interlock device installation and maintenance.

 After a DUI

-You Don't Have To Solve This on Your Own – Get a Lawyer's Help
+You Don't Have To Solve This on Your Own.
+Get a Lawyer's Help

-Meeting with a lawyer can help you understand your options and how to best protect your rights.
+While you can represent yourself in court, having a lawyer on your side is a good idea.
+Meeting with a lawyer can help you understand your options and how to protect your rights best.
 Visit our attorney directory to find a lawyer near you who can help.